salesforcecli/plugin-packaging/messages/bundle_create.md

 # examples

-Create a package bundle in the Dev Hub org; uses the Dev Hub org with the username devhub@example.com:
+- Create a package bundle in the Dev Hub org; uses the Dev Hub org with the username devhub@example.com:

-`sf package bundle create --name "Your bundle name" --description "Your bundle description" --target-dev-hub devhub@example.com`
+<%= config.bin %> <%= command.id %> --name "Your bundle name" --description "Your bundle description" --target-dev-hub devhub@example.com

 # flags.name.summary